Sustainability | Environment | Risk ManagementTCFD/TNFD

 TNFD

-Among the core disclosure indicators guided by the TNFD, TDK discloses global environmental data on GHG emissions, waste emissions, and water usage.
+Among the core disclosure indicators guided by the TNFD, TDK discloses global environmental data on GHG emissions, waste emissions, and water withdrawal.
 For core disclosure indicators that are not yet disclosed, we are preparing for disclosure by collecting data and conducting more detailed analyses.

 For detailed data and the status of our initiatives, please refer to the linked information.
 Note that GHG emissions are verified by a third party.